 College isn’t cheap, and many grads juggle costly student debt and other expenses.
 Hence, it’s understandable that saving for retirement might be the last thing on their minds.
 Still, there are benefits to young graduates saving early.

 According to Valerie Rind, author of “Gold Diggers and Deadbeat Dads: True Stories of Friends, Family and Financial Ruin,” some college grads think they’re too young to worry about saving for retirement or feel they can’t afford to save.
-But she says they’re wrong on both counts.
+But she said they’re wrong on both counts.

 8. Not Developing a Thick Skin